227 – Administrative Leave Following Critical Incident

 IV.
 Circumstances Indicating Administrative Leave

-A. Per HCSO policy #501 section VII.C.2, following a use of force resulting in death or serious bodily injury, the employee will be assigned to Administrative Leave for a minimum of three days.
+A. Per HCSO policy #501 section VII.H.1, following a use of force resulting in death or serious bodily injury, the employee will be assigned to Administrative Leave for a minimum of three days.
 Prior to returning to duty, the employee is required to attend a post-critical incident debriefing with a Behavior Health Division (BHD) Mental Health Provider, who may at that time extend the Administrative Leave for a set time.
 (HCSO Policy #418 sections II.B and III.B)

 C. When the employee self-refers to BHD following a Critical Incident and a BHD Mental Health Provider (with the employee’s consent) recommends administrative status for a set time to the employee’s supervisor.
 If consent to notify their immediate supervisor is not provided, the employee will not be given Administrative Leave.